michael-g/mgkdb/ipc++/README.md

 It's worth just highlighting that when acting in a subscriber-mode, for example, or when issuing multiple queries before awaiting the responses, that there may be additional bytes in your memory buffer which belong to the _next_ message.
 You should check the `ReadMsgResult` object for the number of bytes read via its `bytes_consumed` value.

-Here's some pseudo code with a particularly unattractive while-loop condition:

 ### Building

 The system uses CMake.
 It's not been designed for an "in source" build, so do the usual: